Guinness kicks off N40bn Rights Issues - Vanguard - Nigeria Today

 Vanguard

 LAGOS—Guinness Nigeria Plc has secured approval from the Securities and Exchange Commission, SEC, and the Nigerian Stock Exchange, NSE, to open offer for N39.7 billion Rights Issue to its existing shareholders.
-The company is offering the rights to …
+ADVERTISING. inRead invented by …

 This post was syndicated from Business - Google News.
 Click here to read the full text on the original website.